opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2016-5-05-CNN_tensorFlow.md

 ---
 layout: post
-title: Convolutional Neural Network using Tensor Flow
+title: Lab 5 Convolutional Neural Network using Tensor Flow
 categories: tensor-flow
 author: Mitha Ann Philip
 description: This is a practical guide focussing on applying Convolutional Neural Network (CNN) to a neural network model.